Pancho Segura: Professional career

 In the 1950–1951 world professional tour in which Segura played the headline match against Kramer he was beaten 64 matches to 28, a noticeably better performance, however, than Gonzales's record of 29 victories and 94 defeats against Kramer the year before.
-Segura won the Canadian Pro title in June beating Kovacs in the final, although he lost the Cleveland International Pro or U.S. Pro final to Kovacs in a close five-set match.
-Segura's victory in the 1951 U.S. Pro Championship at Forest Hills over Pancho Gonzales in the concluding round robin was sufficient to give him the number one U.S. professional ranking by the USPLTA for 1951.
+Segura won the Canadian Professional Championships title in June beating Kovacs in the final, although he lost the Cleveland International Pro or U.S. Pro final to Kovacs in a close five-set match.
+Segura's won the 1951 U.S. Pro Championship, played on soggy grass courts at the West Side Tennis Club in Forest Hills, over Pancho Gonzales in the concluding round robin match.
+It was their first encounter on grass and Allison Danzig of the New Yourk Times commented: "Segura extracted the sting from Gonzales's potent service and net attack with virulence and accuracy of his calculated counter-measures until the big Californian was all but helpless under the relentless pressure on the wet turf in the final set."
+He was ranked the number one U.S. professional ranking by the USPLTA for 1951.
+He was ranked the No. 2 U.S. professional by the PTPA, behind Kovacs.
 Segura won a tournament at Berlin in September, beating Gonzales in the concluding round robin.
 Segura lost to Gonzales in four sets in the final at Wembley in September.
-Segura won a four-man tournament at the Bygdøhus Arena in Oslo in October beating Carl Earn in the semi finals and Gonzales in the final.
+Segura won a four-man tournament at the Bygdøhus Arena in Oslo in October beating Carl Earn in the semi-finals and Gonzales in the final.